Jamie-Sanlam20/shopping-cart-exercise/README.md

 ---

-## Library Usage
-Lombok was used to generate getter and setter methods automatically with @Getter and @Setter, helping reduce boilerplate code.

----

 ## Summary
 The refactored code is **cleaner, easier to read, and more maintainable**, while still performing the same business operations as the original version: adding items to a shopping cart and calculating totals.